chr15m/awesome-clojure-likes/README.md

 > Clojure-inspired Lisp that transpiles to Ruby.

  * Implemented in Ruby.
- * tries to cover Ruby's functionality with more concise code forms.
+ * Tries to cover Ruby's functionality with more concise code forms.

 ### [slisp](https://github.com/bailesofhey/slisp)